dgroomes/jackson-playground/README.md

 * Use Jackson's CSV support
 * DONE Experiment with serializing from Records to a string, not just deserializing from a string into Records
-* Migrate to Gradle's Kotlin DSL (use <https://github.com/dgroomes/gradle-playground> as reference)
+* DONE Migrate to Gradle's Kotlin DSL (use <https://github.com/dgroomes/gradle-playground> as reference)